zmasood/zmasood.github.io/_pages/cv.md

 {% include base_path %}

-If the embedded PDF below does not load, you can download it <a href="https://zmasood.github.io/files/Resume.pdf" target="_blank">HERE</a> .
+If the embedded PDF below does not load, you can view it <a href="https://zmasood.github.io/files/Resume.pdf" target="_blank">HERE</a> .

 <embed src="https://zmasood.github.io/files/Resume.pdf" width="600px" height="500px" />